JustinSDK/dotSCAD/docs/lib2-px_from.md

 # px_from

-Given a list of 0s and 1s that represents a black-and-white image.
+Given a list of 0s and 1s that represent a black-and-white image.
 This function translates them into pixel points.
 You can use these points to build pixel-style models.

 **Since:** 2.1